-- Promoting inclusion and equality of opportunity - Offering personalised learning opportunities - Encouraging independence and self-assessment - Offering extension work in greater depth with increasing complexity, subtlety or abstraction - Offering enrichment to apply skills and understanding to a wider range of problems - Provide opportunity for acceleration provided by extending the pitch of learning objectives
+- Promoting inclusion and equality of opportunity - Offering personalised learning opportunities - Encouraging independence and self-assessment - Using Critical Thinking Questions to deepen understanding when marking work - Provide opportunities for children to use Critical Thinking Questions to give peer assessment - Using Learning Powers and Metacognition Activities to give children the opportunity to self-evaluate and critique their own work and performance - Offering extension work in greater depth with increasing complexity, subtlety or abstraction - Offering enrichment to apply skills and understanding to a wider range of problems - Provide opportunity for acceleration provided by extending the pitch of learning objectives

 We offer a range of extra-curricular activities for our children.
-These activities offer able, gifted and talented children the opportunity to further extend their learning in a range of activities.
-Opportunities include a range of sporting, musical, ICT and craft clubs.
+These activities offer more able, gifted and talented children the opportunity to further extend their learning in a range of activities.
+Opportunities include a range of sporting, musical, ICT, craft clubs and engineering.